 Astra is a good theme for WordPress that offers a range of features and benefits that make it easy to create a fast, customizable, and mobile-friendly website.
 There is also a Pro version available that makes Astra the perfect choice.

-With its Starter Templates plugin, you can have a beautiful Ecommerce website.
+With its Starter Templates plugin, you can create a beautiful Ecommerce website on WordPress.

 The best part is that you can install a ready-to-go website template in just a few clicks!